 - Oops!Something went wrong.Please try again later.

-A look at the shareholders of ConnectOne Bancorp, Inc. (NASDAQ:CNOB) can tell us which group is most powerful.
-Insiders often own a large chunk of younger, smaller, companies while huge companies tend to have institutions as shareholders.
+If you want to know who really controls ConnectOne Bancorp, Inc. (NASDAQ:CNOB), then you'll have to look at the makeup of its share registry.
+Institutions often own shares in more established companies, while it's not unusual to see insiders own a fair bit of smaller companies.
 Warren Buffett said that he likes "a business with enduring competitive advantages that is run by able and owner-oriented people."
 So it's nice to see some insider ownership, because it may suggest that management is owner-oriented.

-With a market capitalization of US$541m, ConnectOne Bancorp is a small cap stock, so it might not be well known by many institutional investors.
-Taking a look at our data on the ownership groups (below), it's seems that institutions own shares in the company.
+ConnectOne Bancorp has a market capitalization of US$981m, so we would expect some institutional investors to have noticed the stock.
+Taking a look at our data on the ownership groups (below), it seems that institutions are noticeable on the share registry.
 We can zoom in on the different ownership groups, to learn more about ConnectOne Bancorp.

 What Does The Institutional Ownership Tell Us About ConnectOne Bancorp?

-Institutional investors own over 50% of the company, so together than can probably strongly influence board decisions.
+Investors should note that institutions actually own more than half the company, so they can collectively wield significant power.
 ConnectOne Bancorp is not owned by hedge funds.
-The company's largest shareholder is BlackRock, Inc., with ownership of 6.4%.
-In comparison, the second and third largest shareholders hold about 5.9% and 5.7% of the stock.
-Additionally, the company's CEO Frank Sorrentino directly holds 0.017406500000000002 of the total shares outstanding.
+BlackRock, Inc. is currently the largest shareholder, with 7.1% of shares outstanding.
+In comparison, the second and third largest shareholders hold about 6.0% and 4.7% of the stock.
+In addition, we found that Frank Sorrentino, the CEO has 2.0% of the shares allocated to their name.